Development of Legislation

 Later Acts

 In 1863, new legislation was passed based on UK legislation.
 The initiative remained with the landowners.
-It provided a duty on the Board of Works to examine schemes, advise owners, consider options and prepare provisional orders for approval, advance loans and make awards determining the amount of charge.
+It provided a duty on the Board of Works to examine schemes, advise owners, consider options prepare provisional orders for approval, advance loans and make awards determining the amount of charge.
 The scheme operated until 1914.

 The schemes under the 1842 Act were maintained by drainage trustees.
 They were maintained by drainage Boards under the 1863 legislation.
 Many drainage Boards and drainage trustees failed to maintain the schemes and the Board of Works was empowered to step in under the Maintenance Act of 1866.